eguneys/banditchess25/ui/TECHNICAL.md

 Aidchess.com has no backend, and it is feature-wise lacks content, so basically non-advertisable.
 But it has hidden features, so feel free to play around with it.

-For the past couple of years, I see a chess themed website with a different feature set pop up.
+For the past couple of years, I see a chess themed website, with a different feature set, pop up every once in a while.
 Usually it is either behind a paywall, requires sign-up or lacks actual content.
 I believe in free educational content easily accessible to everyone.
 I also value the effort and time invested in developing such content so that's where the community has to step in.
 I reached out to an open source community developing opening theory studies on lichess, but we couldn't cooperate.
 So maybe in the future.

 Back to Bandit Chess, it works as a single page application that uses SolidJS.
 I use vite for the bundler it's a really smooth immediate feedback developer experience.
 SCSS shapes the overall visual design.